-4. BUSINESS NETWORK
+BUSINESS NETWORK

-The Panda Power Funds Corporate IT Team maintains a system of real time data replication and storage to enable a timely restoration and replication of the business network if necessary.
+The contracted IT Team maintains a system of real time data replication and storage to enable a timely restoration and replication of the business network if necessary.
 Plant based business network servers are located within the secured plant site protected by fencing with controlled gate access.
 Site security is maintained by an on-duty security guard.
 The business network server is maintained in a locked and climate-controlled server room within the confines of the Administration Bldg.
 Business network hardware is powered from the plant Uninterruptible Power Supply system with generator and battery back-up.

-5. STAFFING
+STAFFING

 The Temple Staffing Plan consists of (35) full time positions including (5) Management Staff and (30) hourly employees performing O&M roles.
-Key Management Staff include the General Manager, Operations Manager, Maintenance Manager, Plant Engineer and Administrative Manager.
+Key Management Staff include the Plant Manager, Operations Manager, Maintenance Manager, Compliance Manager and Administrative Manager.

-Specific Management Staff administrative functions required to maintain business continuity are outlined in a Business Continuity Task Matrix assigning primary and backup responsibilities of staff members to minimize interruptions in the event a staff member becomes unavailable.
+Specific Management Staff administrative functions required to maintain business continuity are outlined in a Business Continuity Task Matrix assigning primary and back-up responsibilities of staff members to minimize interruptions in the event a staff member becomes unavailable.